JoinJanay-JS/learn-co-sandbox/Moving/README.md

 ## Usage

-TODO: Using bin/moving all the program to scrape the Penske and receive a recommended truck.
+ Using bin/moving all the program to scrape the Penske and receive a recommended truck.

 ## Development